 On my hunt for an upgrade to the sock drawer, there were the 3 must-haves: made in USA, having no logos or embroidery, and possessing a timeless style.
 And in the end, The Railroad Sock Company delivered, with a bonus point for historical significance as they’ve been in business since 1901.

-Made from 85% Cotton, 15% Nylon, their Crew Socks are my sock of choice.
+Made from 85% Cotton, and 15% Nylon, their Crew Socks are my sock of choice.
 They are no-frills perfection and feature classic ribbing from the ankle up which compliments low-cut sneakers really well, as well as high-tops and boots.
 Made in the US and void of any branding or unnecessary details they are a classic foundation to any well-intentioned outfit – not a statement but an unsung hero.

 Available for $21.99 from The Rail Road Sock.